 Focus on the income statement and tax returns

 All businesses are valued based on the health of their income statements.
 Specifically, as valuations are normally performed as a multiple of discretionary earnings or EBITDA, you must begin to plan in advance to present the largest Net Operating Income you can for at least three years prior to beginning the sales process.
-Not only should your internal statements reflect the health of your business, your tax returns need to mirror that profitability.
+Not only should your internal statements reflect the health of your business, but your tax returns also need to mirror that profitability.
 Business owners should be aware that there is an inherent conflict that arises with running a business and preparing it for sale.
 Many private businesses are run with the objective to minimize taxable income.
 This accounting practice also minimizes the value of the business.
 It’s now time to change that focus from tax minimization to bottom line maximization.

 Make yourself replaceable and secure key employees